algorand/reach-auction/README.md

 All of the hashes listed should be the same and then visit the #releases channel on the [Reach Discord Server](https://discord.gg/9kbHPfwbwn) to see the current hashes.

-More information: Detailed Reach install instructions can be found in the [reach docs](https://docs.reach.sh/).
+More information: Detailed Reach install instructions can be found in the [docs](https://developer.algorand.org/docs/get-started/dapps/reach/).